samsuh/2026-journal/README.md

 The goal here is to approach playing chords in the scale, but to make it a little more musical by embellishing them; approaching the notes differently, arpeggiating them, sliding into them.
 Then using the adjacent chord to borrow notes from to give it some more movement.

+His example using the G major scale emphasizes the chords in the scale.
+Start on the G scale, but use the Major 1/minor 2/minor 3/Major 4/Major 5/minor 6/diminished 7 chord.
+- G Major
+- A minor
+- B minor
+- C Major
+- D Major
+- E minor
+- F# dimished
+- back to G Major

 ## 1/24/26 Saturday
 Snowing today.
 Looked nice.